dariocanoh/lide-docs/oop-intro.rst

 Intance's methods
 +++++++++++++++++

 All instances allow access to variables defined in the constructor of your class (and its superclasses).
-They also have a ``class()`` method that returns the class, and ``super`` field that is used to access the superclass if you overwrote the method, see:
+They also have a ``:class()`` method that returns the class, and ``.super`` field that is used to access the superclass if you overwrote the method, see:

 .. code-block:: lua